-Jing Qian is a Senior Advisor to the President and a Research Fellow at the Asia Society Policy Institute (ASPI), based in New York.
+Jing Qian is Managing Director of the China Research Center at the Asia Society Policy Institute (ASPI), based in New York.
 At ASPI, Jing coordinates a research project on the future of U.S.-China relations under Xi Jinping and Donald Trump.
 Prior to joining ASPI, Jing served as a research fellow at Harvard Kennedy School, working on U.S.-China relations, under direct supervision of the Hon.
 Kevin Rudd.

 Jing is from Hangzhou in China’s Zhejiang province.
 He holds a Master of Laws degree from Harvard Law School, a Master of Laws degree and a Ph.D.
 (ABD) in Law and Society from the University of Victoria in Canada, and a Bachelor of Laws from China.

 Related ASPI Initiatives